Generic35/Build-Bitcoin-From-Scratch/README.md

 # crytopchain

 - Building Bitcoin from scratch, using plain Javascript
-- For the mining node see the BuildBitcoinFromScratch-peer-node repo
+- For the mining node see the following repo: BuildBitcoinFromScratch-peer-node